poseidon/matchbox/examples/terraform/bootkube-install/README.md

 ### Optional

 You may set certain optional variables to override defaults.
-Set `experimental_self_hosted_etcd = "true"` to deploy "self-hosted" etcd atop Kubernetes instead of running etcd on hosts directly.
+Set `networking` to either "flannel" or "calico" to set the networking provider.
+[Check upstream](https://typhoon.psdn.io/bare-metal/) for the full list of options.

 ```hcl
 # Optional (defaults)